 6. Logitech Z623 200 watt Speaker

 If you’re looking for my top gaming speakers on a budget, I’d easily go with the Logitech Z623’s.
 For just north of $100, you get powerful surround sound speakers, adjustable bass, and so much more.
-My only real con would be that it takes 200 watts, which might be an issue for more power conservative people.
+My only real con would be that it takes 200 watts, which might be an issue for more power conservative people (if you ever would consider this).

 Logitech is probably in the top three most respected gaming peripheral brands out there and unlike razer or other brands, I can say without a doubt that it’s because of the quality of their products and not just marketing.